mixailvelinov/ExpenseTracker/README.md

 # Expense Tracker

-** The application is live at [ExpenseTracker production](https://expensetracker-production-2afe.up.railway.app/)**
+**The application is live at [ExpenseTracker production](https://expensetracker-production-2afe.up.railway.app/)**

 Expense Tracker is a web app that acts ad a diary for your expenses.
-You can deposit, register expenses, create a wishlst and monitor your total expenses.
+You can deposit, register expenses, create a wishlist and monitor your total expenses.
 Whenever you buy something from your wishlist, you can mark it as bought and the amount will be retraced from your total funds.

 ## Setup Instructions
 Follow these steps to run the project locally: